rt-net/crane_x7_ros/crane_x7_examples/README.md

 This is an example to open/close the gripper.

-Run a node with command:
+Run a node with the following command:

 ```sh
 rosrun crane_x7_examples gripper_action_example.py